 While the private sector has the upper hand bringing to market the latest technological inventions, our lawmakers cannot properly conduct oversight on AI technologies if they do not understand it.
 This equation can be balanced by requiring independent parties to conduct and publish tests of AI systems, including facial recognition tools, provided to government for explainability and predictability so Congress can understand the technology’s accuracy and effectiveness.
 By creating rules and allocating resources to incentivize lawmakers to employ staffers with relevant technical expertise needed for effective oversight, Congress can also close the technological expertise gap that typically exists between the public and private sectors.

-As private contractors engage in relentless competition to secure increasingly larger contracts that supply government agencies with even more secretive new technologies, there needs to congressional oversight of private contractors alongside FOIA reform to ensure the public is empowered with information to understand the use and impact of surveillance technology.
+As private contractors engage in relentless competition to secure increasingly larger contracts that supply government agencies with even more secretive new technologies, there needs to be congressional oversight of private contractors alongside FOIA reform to ensure the public is empowered with information to understand the use and impact of surveillance technology.

-Finally, to protect against unlawful surveillance and to ensure law enforcement officials only use the technology when there is suspicion of criminal conduct, Congress must ensure the use of facial recognition is conditioned on judicial authorization based on probable cause.
+Lastly, to protect against unlawful surveillance and to ensure law enforcement officials only use the technology when there is suspicion of criminal conduct, Congress must ensure the use of facial recognition is conditioned on judicial authorization based on probable cause.
 Only as Congress takes concrete steps of oversight and holding technology contractors accountable will the public’s confidence in the vast potential of innovative facial recognition technologies be strengthened.
 So, Congress, enough with hearings on facial recognition.
-It is time to pass new legislation that show us you were listening in the ones you have already held.
+It is time to pass new legislation that shows us you were listening in the ones you have already held.